OfficeDev/Office-Add-in-samples/Samples/office-contextual-tabs/README.md

 description: "Learn how to create a contextual tab that displays on the ribbon in response to the context of the Office UI."
 ---

-# (Preview) Create custom contextual tabs on the ribbon
+# Create custom contextual tabs on the ribbon

 This sample shows how to create a custom contextual tab on the ribbon in the Office UI.
 The sample creates a table, and when the user moves the focus inside the table, the custom tab is displayed.
 When the user moves outside the table, the custom tab is hidden.

-> **Note:** The features used in this sample are currently in preview and subject to change.
-They are not currently supported for use in production environments.
-To try the preview features, you'll need to [join Office Insider](https://insider.office.com/join).
-A good way to try out preview features is to sign up for an Office 365 subscription.
-If you don't already have an Office 365 subscription, get one by joining the [Office 365 Developer Program](https://developer.microsoft.com/office/dev-program).

 ## Applies to